mattcarlotta/nvda-fcontrl/README.md

 * Reboot your computer for the GPU settings to take effect:
   `sudo reboot`
 * Open a terminal in the folder containing nvdafcontrl.py, then execute:
-  `python nvdafcontrl.py`
+  `python nvfc.py`

 ## Button Actions

-* Apply - This temporarily applies the curve to the GPU fan
+* Apply - Applies the curve to the GPU fan for the duration of the session
+* Reset - Sets the curve to default values (can be from config.csv values)
-* Save - This saves a `config.csv` within the app directory (if missing, loads a default curve)
+* Save -  Saves a `config.csv` within the app directory (if missing, loads a default curve)

 ## Live Updates

-* Temperature - Current GPU temperature is displayed in parentheses alongside the label
+* Temperature - Current GPU temperature (°C)
-* Fan Speed - Current GPU fan speed is displayed in parentheses alongside the label
+* Fan Speed - Current GPU fan speed (%)

 ## Notes
 ⚠️ Only works with Nvidia proprietary drivers
+⚠️ Versions 349.12 and 349.16 are not supported due to a regression in the drivers
 ⚠️ No SLI support (only single GPU configuration)
 ⚠️ It currently must be used with an open terminal
-⚠️ Versions 349.12 and 349.16 are not supported due to a regression in the drivers
+⚠️ Closing the app resets the GPU fan speed to auto (controlled by driver)

 Dependencies:
 * python